MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/custom-connectors-timeline-control.md

 ## Known limitations

-- See the list in [Planned improvements](#planned-improvements).

-- The configured web resources aren't formally declared as dependencies to the form.
+The configured web resources aren't formally declared as dependencies to the form.
 This means that exporting a form won't automatically export the web resources and they'd need to be added to that export manually.
 In addition, it can be easy to accidentally delete these web resources.

 ## Develop a Record Source